AdobeDocs/audience-manager-learn.en/help/web-implementation/how-to-identify-your-partner-id-or-subdomain.md

 In case you would rather just jump in and find it without watching this short video, you can find your `Partner Subdomain` in two places in the UI:

-1. If you have already created a [!UICONTROL rule-based] [!UICONTROL trait], click **[!UICONTROL Get Trait URL]** [!UICONTROL Get Trait URL] is next to the [!UICONTROL trait] in the list of [!UICONTROL traits] in that folder, and the URL will include your subdomain in the URL.
+1. If you have already created a [!UICONTROL rule-based] trait, click **[!UICONTROL Get Trait URL]** [!UICONTROL Get Trait URL] is next to the trait in the list of [!UICONTROL traits] in that folder, and the URL will include your subdomain in the URL.
 1. If you go into the **[!UICONTROL Tools]** > **[!UICONTROL Tags]** interface and click **[!UICONTROL Get code]** for your container, the subdomain is toward the end of the Akamai line

 If you can’t quickly find it with those quick references, the video is a short time commitment. :)